Eating Vegan: The Fast Food Edition

 Let’s face it: there are times where, despite our best efforts, our only options just might be fast food, especially on vacation or a road trip.
-What’s a vegan to do?
+Try these vegan fast food options, next time you’re in a pinch!

 On a road trip or in a podunk town with little to no options for a healthy meal, I’ve found ways to navigate the fast food menu.
 I do not, I repeat, do not, advocate the consumption of fast food except for in a pinch and other compromising situations.
 So I suggest you bookmark this article in case of emergency!